MongoEngine/mongoengine/docs/guide/defining-documents.rst

 Dynamic document schemas
 ========================
-One of the benefits of MongoDb is dynamic schemas for a collection, whilst data should be planned and organised (after all explicit is better than implicit!) there are scenarios where having dynamic / expando style documents is desirable.
+One of the benefits of MongoDB is dynamic schemas for a collection, whilst data should be planned and organised (after all explicit is better than implicit!) there are scenarios where having dynamic / expando style documents is desirable.